phcompeau/biological_modeling_course/_pages/chemotaxis/home_exercises.md

 3. adding an existing polymer to the "tail" of an unbound `A`; and
 4. adding an existing polymer to the "tail" of another polymer.

 To select any species that is bound at a component, use the notation `!+`; for example, `A(h!+,t)` will select any `A` bound at "head", whether it is bound in a chain of one or one million monomers.

-Set all forward and reverse reaction rates to be equal to 0.01.
+We will assume that all forward and reverse rates for each reaction occur at the same rate.
+For simplicity, we will set all forward and reverse reaction rates to be equal to 0.01.

 What will our distribution of polymer lengths be?
 We will initialize our simulation with 1000 unbound *A* monomers and observe the formation of polymer chains of a few different lengths (1, 2, 3, 5, 10, and 20).
 To do so, we select the pattern of containing *n* copies of *A* with the notation `A == x`. `Species` instead of `Molecules` is required for selecting polymer patterns.